 Have the apartment inspected.

 Another thing you should do to ensure that your first apartment doesn’t give you any headaches (or more than what’s tolerable) is an inspection.
+Building inspection companies like Inspect East will know exactly what to look out for.

 Although usually performed before buying a house, inspections also help apartment buyers make informed decisions about the purchase.